-In October 2021, it was announced that the University of Prince Edward Island would establish a Faculty of Medicine to house a joint Doctor of Medicine degree in partnership with the Memorial University of Newfoundland.
+The University of Prince Edward Island is establishing a Faculty of Medicine to house a joint Doctor of Medicine degree in partnership with the Memorial University of Newfoundland (MUN).

 A medical school at UPEI will be made in PEI for all of PEI, featuring a “unique-in-Canada” joint Doctor of Medicine degree with Memorial University to meet the needs of Islanders from tip to tip.

-The joint Doctor of Medicine program will be primarily based on Memorial University’s established curriculum and be modified based on UPEI’s strengths to meet the needs of Islanders.
+The Joint Doctor of Medicine program will be primarily based on MUN’s established curriculum and be modified based on UPEI’s strengths to meet the needs of Islanders.
 This one-of-a-kind partnership means we’re not starting from scratch, allowing us to accelerate our planning.